 C. Watters, T. Landerholm, and K. K. McDonald.
 “An Inquiry-Based Model for Teaching Large-Scale Scientific Problems Spanning the Curriculum.”
 Presentation at CSU Teaching Symposium, California Maritime Academy, January 2013.

 S. Gnagy and K. K. McDonald.
 “Lights, camera, acting transport!
 Participation in activity improves student understanding and retention of key concepts related to membrane transport.”
 Presentation at Society for the Advancement of Biology Education Researchers (SABER) Annual Conference, Minneapolis, MN, July 2012.
-Manuscript in preparation.
+Manuscript submitted.

 A. Cruz and K. K. McDonald.
 “A Comparative Study of Assessment Formats in an Undergraduate Anatomy and Physiology Course.”
 Poster at Society for the Advancement of Biology Education Researchers (SABER) Annual Conference, Minneapolis, MN, July 2012.